 - 11. It has been explained that repo behaves economically like a secured loan or deposit but is structured legally as a sale and repurchase of securities.
-There are two reasons for adopting this legal structure. - First, a sale of collateral means that there has been an outright transfer of legal 11.1 title to the collateral to the Buyer.
-In other words, the collateral becomes the unencumbered property of the Buyer, giving him the unfettered right to sell off the collateral should the Seller default (or at any time during the term of the repo).
-Transfer of title contrasts with the traditional method of collateralisation, which is by attaching a security interest to the collateral.
+There are two reasons for adopting this legal structure. - First, a sale of collateral means that there has been an outright transfer of legal title to the collateral to the Buyer.
+In other words, the collateral becomes the unencumbered property of the Buyer, giving him the unfettered right to sell off the collateral should the Seller default (erin fact, he can sell at any time during the term of the repo).
+Transfer of title contrasts with the traditional method of collateralisation, which is by attaching a security interest to the collateral- (eq a pledge).
 Security interests give the secured lender only limited rights to the collateral.
-He can only sell the collateral upon the default of the other party.
-11 However, even then, he can only sell if he succeeds in converting his contingent claim on the collateral into outright legal title.
-The problem is that, because the defaulting party retains property rights in the collateral, the non-defaulting party may have to participate in the liquidation or restructuring of the defaulting party in order to secure his collateral and may have to contest his claim against the liquidator or similar insolvency official and other creditors.
-In contrast, in repo, the absolute control over collateral given to the Buyer by the transfer of legal title minimises the legal risks arising in a default by the Seller.
+Typically, he can only sell the collateral upon the default of the other party.3 However, even then, he can only sell if he succeeds in converting his contingent claim on the collateral into outright legal title.
+The problem is that, because the defaulting party retains property rights in the collateral, the non-defaulting party may have to participate in the liquidation or restructuring of the defaulting party in order to secure his collateral and maywill probably have to contest his claim against the liquidator or similar insolvency official and other creditors.
+This usually takes a long time.
+In addition, the non-defaulting party will typically have had to complete various formalities to create a valid security interest: any mistakes could jeopardize his claim on the collateral.
+In contrast, in repo, the absolute control over collateral given to the Buyer by the transfer of legal title eliminates the delay in being able to dispose of collateral and minimises the legal risks arising in a default by the Seller.
 There is therefore less credit risk in a repo.

-11 In the case of a security interest in the form of a pledge, the pledgee cannot sell collateral unless there has been a default by the pledgor or, other than in a default, only if the latter has given the former a right of re-hypothecation, in which case, the pledgee can convert the pledge/security interest into a contractual claim to return equivalent assets.
+In the case of a security interest in the form of a pledge, the pledgee cannot sell collateral unless there has been a default by the pledgor or, other than in a default, only if the latter pledgor has given the formerpledgee a right of re-hypothecation, in which case, the pledgee can convert the pledge/security interest into a contractual claim to return equivalent assets.
 Rights of re-hypothecation tend to be limited to relationships between prime brokers and hedge funds.

-- 11.2 Second, an outright transfer of legal title to collateral means that the Buyer has the right to reuse the collateral during the term of the repo, whether or not the Seller defaults.
+- 11.2 Second, an outright transfer of legal title to collateral means that the Buyer has the automatic right to reuse-use the collateral during the term of the repo, whether or not the Seller defaults.
 This means he can repo or sell the collateral to a third party at any time (the Buyer only has to make sure he is able to obtain equivalent collateral to return to the Seller by the Repurchase Date).
-This right of reuse reduces the liquidity risk to which the Buyer is exposed by virtue of having lent his cash, because it means he can liquidate the collateral whenever he needs cash (assuming the collateral is reasonably liquid). - 11.3 The reduced credit and liquidity risk to the Buyer means that repo should be a cheaper and more plentiful source of funding than secured loans and deposits. - 12.
+This right of reuse-use reduces the liquidity risk to which the Buyer is exposed by virtue of having lent his cash, because it means he can liquidate the collateral whenever he needs cash (assuming the collateral is reasonably liquid). - 11.3 The reduced credit and liquidity risk to the Buyer means that repo should be a cheaper and more plentiful source of funding than secured loans and deposits. - 12.
 The outright transfer of legal title to collateral in a repo has a number of important consequences for the way that repo functions: